Skip to content

 // Transfer processing...

-TelegramRouter::onCommand('/settings', function(CommandData $data) {
+TelegramRouter::onCommand(function(CommandData $data) {

 $telegram = app(\HybridGram\Telegram\TelegramBotApi::class);